Skip to navigation Skip to content

 • Vacation of Home Property Review

-Note: selecting any other consequential review type will generate an unnecessary work item in Workload Manager (WLM) or a WLM OWN work item in the staff members Inbox/Worklist.
+Note: selecting any other consequential review type will generate an unnecessary work item in Workload Manager (WLM), which may be allocated to the staff member’s inbox as an unfinalised activity.

 The script will generate a Registered (REG) Reassessment (REA) activity for each review type selected on the customer's Activity List (AL) screen.

-Where the Service Officer has the appropriate skills, they are to complete the review with the customer after finalising the Portability Script - Departures and Returns update.
+Where staff have the appropriate skills, they must complete the review with the customer after finalising the Portability Script - Departures and Returns update.
 See the Resources page for information relating to consequential reviews.

 7